-- large life assurance companies running schemes on behalf of other companies - where you would usually start work as an independent financial adviser (IFA) and then specialise in pensions.
+- large life assurance companies running schemes on behalf of other companies - where you would usually start work as an IFA, then specialise in pensions.

 Look for job vacancies at:

 Personal pensions advisers, advising mainly individual customers about retail pension products, are more likely to take a general financial advice qualification.
-Relevant qualifications that meet FCA qualification requirements are offered by organisations such as the:
+Relevant qualifications that meet Financial Conduct Authority requirements are offered by organisations such as:

 - Chartered Insurance Institute (CII)